unccd/Prais4-reporting-manual/SO1.md

 Table 9 presents an example of a transition matrix for the default UNCCD land cover classes.
 The matrix shows suggested interpretations of changes in land cover that may result in land degradation, improvement or stability.
 Parties might use this matrix as a preliminary framework to be evaluated and adjusted through a multi-stakeholder participatory process and in consideration of the national and local conditions.

 For completeness, water bodies are also included in the matrix, although the focus of reporting is on total land area for the purpose of calculating SDG indicator 15.3.1.
-All water body-related transitions are set as ‘stable’ by default, but Parties may alter these values if changes in the extent of water bodies during the baseline or the reporting period had a significant impact on land cover.
+All water body related transitions are set as ‘stable’ by default, but Parties may alter these values if changes in the extent of water bodies during the baseline or the reporting period had a significant impact on land cover.
 It should be noted that any change in the extent of inland water bodies affects the total land area, which needs to be adjusted accordingly.

 ````{only} html